LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Relaxation.rst

    Sets the nonlinear solver tolerance to use when computing the relaxation parameter.
-If the tolerance is not reached within the maximum number of iterations (determined by :c:func:`ARKStepSetRelaxMaxIters`), step will be repeated with a smaller step size (determined by :c:func:`ARKStepSetRelaxEtaFail`).
-The default value is 5.
-Input values :math:`\leq 0` will result in the default value being used.
+If the tolerance is not reached within the maximum number of iterations (determined by :c:func:`ARKStepSetRelaxMaxIters`), the step will be repeated with a smaller step size (determined by :c:func:`ARKStepSetRelaxEtaFail`).
 The default value is 1.0e-14.
 Input values :math:`\leq 0.0` will result in the default value being used.

    :param arkode_mem: the ARKStep memory structure
    :param tol: the nonlinear solver tolerance to use